 This water quality treatment center has the potential to bypass treatment due to scheduled for Date.
 This scheduled event will occur, provided that conditions for minimizing the bypass potential exist.
-The anticipated duration event is cc: Paul Bridges, KDEP Legal Department, MSD eB File
+The anticipated duration event is

 Precautionary measures in place to prevent a bypass include: